What Are Dapps? The New Decentralized Future

 To engage in an ICO, follow the steps below:

 - Stay up to date.
-Find out their Slack group, Twitter handle and official website.
+Find out their Slack group, Twitter handles and official website.
 Keep up with their ICO announcements and plans.

 - Prepare a wallet.
 Do not use an exchange wallet as the address of an exchange wallet may change without you noticing.
 Some hardware wallets are not capability-wise ready for ICO tokens.
 This leaves making a wallet on myetherwallet.com as the best option.
 Ensure that the wallet has the necessary amount to transfer, including the gas price.
 For example, if you wish to transfer 10 ETH for the ICO tokens, make sure you have more than 10 ETH inside your wallet to pay the gas fee.
 Oversights like these are common and will result in failure of purchase.